aruiz/xmms-flatpak/README.md

 ## Why is it not on Flathub?

-We do not publish this application on Flathub for several reasons:

-1. **Age and Security:** XMMS 1.2 is an outdated application that has not received updates for a significant period of time.
-Using outdated software can pose security risks.
+We do not publish this application on Flathub for age and security reasons, XMMS 1.2 is an outdated application that has not received updates for a significant period of time.
+Using outdated unmaintained software can pose security risks even if somewhat confined by the Flatpak sandbox.

-2. **Lack of Maintenance:** Older software may have compatibility issues with modern Linux distributions, and it's challenging to maintain it for a Flatpak environment.

 ## Preserving a Piece of History